Last Updated on 5 March 2025

 Somerset dog attacks on the rise

-With Somerset dog attacks on the rise our specialist team of lawyers are here to help.
-We deal with dog attack cases nationwide and have successfully recovered hundreds of thousands of pounds in compensation for our clients, usually working on a no win no fee basis.
+Our specialist team of lawyers are recommended by the Legal 500 deal with dog attack cases nationwide and have successfully recovered hundreds of thousands of pounds in compensation for our clients, usually working on a no win no fee basis.
 To find out where you stand call our free legal helpline on 01823 354545 or send us an email.

-Statistics released by Avon and Somerset Constabulary under the Freedom of Information Act reveal that there have been nearly 300 dog attacks in the region since May 2013.
+Statistics released by Avon and Somerset Constabulary under the Freedom of Information Act reveal that Somerset dog attacks are increasing.

 Only 10 dogs have been seized as a result of these reports, just 4 of which were destroyed.
 6 of the dogs seized by the police were banned breeds.

 The rate of dog attacks in Somerset and Avon is rising.
 There were 25 reports in May to December 2013.
 This rose to 34 in 2014, increasing dramatically to 109 in 2015.
-Already in 2016 there have been 111 dangerous dog reports.
+And in 2016 there were 111 dangerous dog reports.

 The police commented that although dog attacks are relatively rare, it is important that dog owners control their animals.